utshomax/postman-docs/src/pages/docs/collections/using-newman-cli/installing-running-newman.md

                     Failing Tests"
 ```

 The results of all tests and requests can be exported into a file.
-Use the JSON reporter and a file name to save the output into a file.
+You can use the JSON and JUnit reporters to save the output into a file.
 You can learn more about [Newman's built-in reporters](/docs/collections/using-newman-cli/newman-built-in-reporters/).

 ```bash
 $ newman run mycollection.json --reporters cli,json --reporter-json-export outputfile.json